 Raised in the coastal town of historic Mystic, Connecticut, Karen J. Lloyd developed an appreciation for art at an early age.
 Family members and friends were often recipients of small drawings doodled in cards or homemade miniature books handwritten with original stories and illustrated on every page.
 Nature scenes and animals, especially horses, graced many of her paintings and drawings.
 Even in school art projects she would devise a way to incorporate these elements, such as her first clay sculpture, a model of the famous pony Misty of Chincoteague.

-As a young woman, Karen was inspired each summer by Mystic’s annual Outdoor Art Show and the presence of the Mystic Art Association.
+the presence of the Mystic Art Association.
 She was fortunate to have an acclaimed water color painter for 3 years as a middle school art teacher.
 L.K.
 Hall's belief in her abilities helped give her the confidence to pursue art outside of the classroom more than ever.

 A long-term dream is to write and illustrate her own books.